Topics & Readings

 Key Ideas

-- Discuss using Git and GitHub effectively on a team.
+- Using Git and GitHub effectively on a team.

-- Discuss different types of software testing & best practices for writing testable software.
+- Examine different types of software testing & best practices for writing testable software.

 Required Context